nf-core/rarevariantburden/docs/awshealthomics.md

-# nf-core/rarevariantburden: AWSHealthOmics Implementation
+# nf-core/rarevariantburden (CoCoRV-nf): AWSHealthOmics Implementation

 ## Introduction

-This documentation will giude you how to implement **nf-core/rarevariantburden** pipeline on AWS HealthOmics cloud platform.
+This documentation will giude you how to implement **nf-core/rarevariantburden (CoCoRV-nf)** pipeline on AWS HealthOmics cloud platform.

 ## Prerequisites

+1. Have a Amazon AWS account
-1. AWS CLI v2 installed and configured
+2. AWS CLI v2 installed and configured
-2. Appropriate IAM permissions for ECR and HealthOmics
+3. Appropriate IAM permissions for ECR and HealthOmics
+4. Have a Docker Hub account

 ## Regions

 You should configure your ECR registry and HealthOmics workflows in the same region.
 If you will use multiple regions then repeat these steps in each region.

-## Step 1: Create Secrets Manager Secrets (For Authenticated Registries)
+## Step 1: Create Secrets in Secrets Manager (For Authenticated Docker Hub Registries)

 Some registries such as Docker Hub or private registries will require authentication.
-To use pull through cache, you must create a secret in Secrets Manager that contains the credentials for the registry.
+To use pull through cache, you must create a secret in Secrets Manager that contains the credentials for the Docker Hub registry.
 In these examples the region us-east-1 is specified.
 You should change this as needed.

 To obtain a Docker Hub token refer to https://docs.docker.com/security/access-tokens/